-World Mental Health Day is a time where people come together to tell their stories, offer support, and share resources to help others.
+World Mental Health Day is a time when people come together to tell their stories, offer support, and share resources to help others.

-In Daniel Howell’s latest video, Daniel and Depression, he shares his very own experiences with mental health, and in typical Dan style, manages to make the video as self-deprecating as it is heartfelt.
+In his latest video, Daniel and Depression, Daniel Howell shares his very own experiences with mental health, and in typical Dan style, manages to make the video as self-deprecating as it is heartfelt.

-“You know why it happens and how you can feel better,” Dan observes about this kind of feeling, “but with depression, you feel bad all the time and usually for no particular reason and you can’t help it.
-You can’t just make yourself feel better.”
+“You know why it happens and how you can feel better,” Dan observes about that kind of feeling, “but with depression, you feel bad all the time and usually for no particular reason and you can’t help it.
+You can’t just make yourself feel better.

-Dan isn’t the first creator to open up about how mental health has affected them.
+Dan isn’t the first creator to open up about how mental illness has affected them.
 In 2013, Zoe Sugg made a video talking about how dealing with panic attacks and anxiety had affected her life.
-Zoe spoke up in support of Dan on Twitter:
+She spoke up in support of Dan on Twitter:

 This was really great Dan 👍🏼 loved it & this will help so many people 💗 https://t.co/x25enGLqYs

-In his video, Dan talks about how practicing basic self-care is incredibly important to improving your mental health.
-This can include having a shower, eating and drinking healthily, getting a good night’s sleep, and exercising – something that Dan is not too happy about.
+In his video, Dan talks about how practising basic self-care is incredibly important to improving your mental health.
+This can include having a shower, eating and drinking healthily, getting a good night’s sleep, and exercising – something that Dan is not too happy about!
 Seeking help from professionals and reaching out to friends for support can also make a huge difference.

 “I want other people who have mental health issues to know that they can talk about it, and that they can get better,” says Dan.
 Whatever you may be dealing with, know that you are not alone.
 The world is here to support you.